 Philipp Hessel received his PhD from the London School of Economics, where he completed a dissertation examining how exposure to macroeconomic shocks during different and potentially sensitive life-course periods affects health at later–life.
 His research combines demography, public health, and gerontology and employs cross-national data from Europe and the US.
 Philipp’s work was recently (jointly) awarded the Kalish Innovative Publication Award by the Gerontological Society of America.
-As a Bell Fellow, Philipp will look at the role of social protection programs in mitigating the health effects of recessions; he also plans to develop a new line of research investigating the health-effects of pension reforms across Latin America. firstname.lastname@example.org
+As a Bell Fellow, Philipp looks at the role of social protection programs in mitigating the health effects of recessions; he is also in the process of developing a new line of research investigating the health-effects of pension reforms across Latin America. firstname.lastname@example.org

 Germana Leyna, a physician and a Lecturer in Epidemiology at Muhimbili University of Health and Allied Sciences (MUHAS) in Tanzania, has previously collaborated with Harvard T.H.
 Chan School of Public Health through the Harvard-Tanzania Partnership.
 She holds a medical degree from the University of Dar Es Salaam (Tanzania) and a doctoral degree in Nutritional Epidemiology from the University of Oslo.
 Germana is active in the Dar es Sakaan Urban Cohort Study (DUCS), a Tanzanian urban surveillance site dedicated to the study of non-communicable diseases (NCDs).
 As a Spiegelman fellow, Germana focuses on how urban migration in low-income countries influences risk factors for non-communicable diseases (NCDs) such as obesity, high blood pressure, and diabetes. email@example.com